 If you’re keen to book the Rolling Stones you’re going to have to pay top dollar but if you have a little more flexibility, here are some nifty tips to make sure the entertainment rocks without destroying your budget:

-1) Remember all those piano lessons your sister took when you were kids which drove you crazy?
-Or that group of mates who have been a band since the early uni days?
+1. If you’ve a sister who took piano lessons religiously in her youth or a group of mates who formed a band in sixth form?
 Recruit them to perform at your wedding!
-Not only will it be great for them to be involved, but you will save money and have loads of fun too!
-Just make sure that they are happy to perform, that their standards are high and that not ALL of the music is resting on their shoulders, or they will have a very long night!
+It’ll be great for them to be involved, you will save money and you’ll have loads of fun too!
+Just make sure that they are happy to perform, that their standards are high and that not ALL of the music is resting on their shoulders.
 Why not put together a cracking playlist for the gaps in between and after.
 And give your mates some carefully selected pressies to thank them for putting on a show!